legenwait4itdary/hello-world/README.md

 # hello-world

-I am learning how to use GitHub and hope it won't be too hard.
+I am learning how to use GitHub and hope it won't be too hard .